18F/https/certificates/creating.md

 Email Address []:
 ```

+**Make sure to change the Common Name field above to match the domain you are issuing the certificate for.**

 This will create a `.csr` file that is suitable for submitting to the CA you are using to issue the certificate.

 #### Purchasing the certificate